shijurodhaz/statepartyidentifier/README.md

-# PartyID
+# State Party Identifier
-PartyID is a Twitter party recognition algorithm that attempts to predict a state's political stance based off of tweets from users within that state.
+'State Party Identifier' is a Twitter party recognition algorithm that attempts to predict a state's political stance based off of tweets from users within that state.

 ## Table of Contents
 * [Introduction](#introduction)